sharikjavid/kotto/README.md

 This exception will be unwound and repackaged as a [system message](https://platform.openai.com/docs/api-reference/chat/create) to the LLM backend.
-You can use it to bounce back information to the LLM, which is especially useful on validating inputs it gives you:
+You can use it to bounce back information to the LLM:

 ```typescript
 import { use, Feedback } from "https://kotto.land/mod.ts"